aragonzkresearch/blog/blogo-input/posts/ecdsa-akd.md

 ### Additive key derivation

-Additive key derivation is simply taking the public key from the key generation given above and adding another number to it, so that the new secret key can be computed only by the holder of the original one.
+Additive key derivation is a process of taking the public key from the key generation algorithm given above and adding another number to it, so that the new secret key can be computed only by the holder of the original one.
 Often this is done by generating a random element `j`, with `J = jG`, and then `k' = k + j`, and `K' = K + J (= kG + jG = (k+j)G)`.
 In BIP32's case, the element `j` is instead derived from some information in a deterministic way, which is where the name hierarchical deterministic key derivation comes from.
+The elements `J` and `j` do not need to be private for the process to be secure (where security here means that only the original holder of `k` can compute `k + j` and sign transactions corresponding to the new key pair).

 #### Why is this useful?